gjn/homefield/site/src/index.md

 permalink: false
 ---

-Thursday's victory catapulted the Browns to 15th place...still behind the Bengals who find themselves in 13th place.
-Are the Browns the better team?
-It seems so after the game but in these rankings, they are not...yet.

-In terms of rating points won, this has been one of the bigger upsets this year.
-The Bengals played reasonably well at home (7th best home team before the TNF game) and the Browns were really bad away from home, third to last before the TNF game.

-Here are the updated rankings after the Thursday night game of Week 10:
+The Browns moved up 7 places with the win at the Bengals but stay behind them in these powerrankings.
+It was the biggest upset of the week as the 7th ranked home team lost to the 30th ranked away team.

+The 49ers once again provev why they are ranked the best away road team in the by winning in New Orleans, breaking the Saints 11 straight wins at home, which ranked them the 3rd best home team.
+The 49ers climb to 4th place while the Saints just drop out of the top 10.

+In these Power Rankings a win is a win.
+And when a very good home team like the Packers stomp a very bad away team as the Bears, the rankings just shrug their shoulders as Cutler would.
+The Packers moved up 1 spot while the Bears only lost 2.

+Here's your week 10 rankings: